dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ## Verify object references

-If you expect an object to be not referenced at some point, you may temporary add assertion for this, and collect retaining path, if the object is held:
+If you expect an object to be not referenced at some point, but tot sure, you can validate it by temporary adding assertion:

 ```
 final ref = WeakReference(myObject);
 myObject = null;
 await forceGC();
 if (ref.target == null) {
-  throw StateError('Validated that myObject is not held by another object');
+  throw StateError('Validated that myObject is not held from garbage collection.');
 } else {
-  print(await retainingPath(ref));
+  print(await formattedRetainingPath(ref));
   throw StateError('myObject is reachable from root.
-See output for the retaining path');
+See console output for the retaining path.');
 }
 ```